prcaen/zen-leaf/SUPABASE_SETUP.md

 CREATE POLICY "Users can delete own care_tasks" ON care_tasks FOR DELETE USING (auth.uid() = user_id);

--- Care History: Users can only access their own history CREATE POLICY "Users can view own care_history" ON care_history FOR SELECT USING (auth.uid() = user_id);
+-- Care History: Users can only access their own care history CREATE POLICY "Users can view own care_history" ON care_history FOR SELECT USING (auth.uid() = user_id);